PingOne for Customers Passwordless

 Uses a PingOne node to determine whether the user has an existing session.

-If the user has an existing session, a hidden HTML node initiates the sk-risk component, then the flow progresses to the PingOne Protect threat detection analysis section.
+If the user has an existing session, a hidden HTML node initiates the sk-risk component and a PingOne node retrieves user information, then the flow progresses to the PingOne Protect threat detection analysis section.
 When this section completes, the flow progresses to the Return Success section.

 If the user does not have an existing session, the flow checks for any existing session tokens and uses a PingOne node to delete the prior session before the flow progresses to the Offer Passwordless Sign On Page section.